How Long Does It Take to Form an LLC in West Virginia (2026)

 What Should I Do After My West Virginia LLC Formation Is Complete?

-After your West Virginia LLC formation is complete, obtain a federal employer identification number from the IRS website, open a business bank account, create an LLC operating agreement, register for sales tax, and file your annual report by June 30 to maintain your limited liability company in good standing.
+After your West Virginia LLC formation is complete, get a federal employer identification number, open a business bank account, and write an operating agreement.
+Register with the Tax Department for any taxes owed, then file your Annual Report by June 30.

 References: